10 must-have health & fitness apps

 Alcohol unit calculator

 Alcohol is part of many people’s lives but, as we all know, it needs to be enjoyed in moderation.
 Handy apps which explain your alcohol limits according to your BMI and lifestyle as well as calculating your consumption of alcohol units can be your best friend if you’re dieting, keeping track of your health or want to know your bounds.
-Often, people don’t realize the extent of their alcohol consumption so apps like this should be an essential.
+Often, people don’t realise the extent of their alcohol consumption so apps like this should be an essential.

 Research suggests that walking 10,000 steps a day can significantly improve your wellbeing by burning calories, improving energy levels and maintaining a healthy heart.
 However, many of us fall short of this mark.
 A pedometer can help track how many steps you are taking, your speed and the approximate number of calories burned.
 It can also help motivate you to walk more as you see the steps clocking up.

 Setting goals is great for your mental health and happiness and, depending on your objectives, can be great for your fitness levels too.
-To help you manage and achieve your goals, make sure you download a goal-tracking app where you can list and be reminded of your goals, share them with others for some moral support, analyze your progress and ultimately cross things off your list.
+To help you manage and achieve your goals, make sure you download a goal-tracking app where you can list and be reminded of your goals, share them with others for some moral support, analyse your progress and ultimately cross things off your list.
 These apps are great for increasing motivation and boosting your sense of achievement.

 Getting a good night’s sleep is essential for good health, with research suggesting that sleep can help you live longer, boost your memory and reduce stress.
 However, many people struggle to switch off after a stressful day and find that their sleep patterns suffer.
-Luckily, there are a variety of apps available to help you prepare for a restful night, including meditation apps, apps to help you customize a sleeping soundtrack and tools for analyzing your sleep habits.
+Luckily, there are a variety of apps available to help you prepare for a restful night, including meditation apps, apps to help you customise a sleeping soundtrack and tools for analysing your sleep habits.

 It can be tricky to keep track of your calorie consumption when you’re aiming to lose weight, but with a handy calorie counting app you’ll be in the know about how much you’ve consumed, where you can cut back and which foods are taking you over your limit.
 By totting up the calories contained in the foods you eat you can adopt improved eating habits and maintain a healthy weight.
 A useful app like this may be simple but is a must-have.